Raja-Babar/phphr/README.md

 # PHPHR – Open Source HR Management Software

-PHPHR is a Human Resource Management (HRM) platform available in two deployment models:
+PHPHR is a Human Resource Management (HRM) platform available in two flexible deployment models, enabling organizations to choose the approach that best fits their operational needs, data policies, and long-term growth strategy.

-• PHPHR Open-Source – A free, self-hosted edition designed for organizations that want full control over their hosting environment and HR data.
+• **PHPHR Open-Source** – A free, self-hosted edition designed for startups, small to mid-sized businesses, and organizations that prefer full control over their hosting environment, infrastructure, and HR data.
+This edition provides essential HR capabilities such as employee management, attendance tracking, leave management, payroll processing, and an HR dashboard, while allowing complete customization and on-premise deployment.

-• PHPHR Cloud – A fully managed, enterprise-grade HRMS that provides automatic updates, enhanced security, scalability, backups, and dedicated support, allowing organizations to focus on HR operations without managing servers or infrastructure.
+• **PHPHR Cloud** – A fully managed, enterprise-grade HRMS built for growing and large organizations that require scalability, reliability, and minimal technical overhead.
+PHPHR Cloud includes secure cloud hosting, automatic updates, regular backups, performance optimization, enhanced security standards, and dedicated support.
+It enables HR teams to focus entirely on workforce operations and strategic initiatives without the burden of server management or infrastructure maintenance.

 ---